sunbagel/DebateDino/backend/routeDocs.md

 To maintain data integrity for our form responses (depends how we implement ?)
 `PUT /tournaments/:id/form`

-Deleting form structure for a tournament (? though it should be mandatory) (NOT DONE) `DELETE /tournaments/:id/form`
+Deleting form structure for a tournament (? though a tournament should always have a form) (NOT DONE) `DELETE /tournaments/:id/form`

 ### Form Response: